Approximate control of the marked length spectrum by short geodesics: Proof of main theorem

 \begin{rem} It is a standard fact that any orbit equivalence of Anosov flows is $C^0$-close to a H{\"o}lder continuous one; in other words, there are constants $C$ and $\alpha$, depending on the given flows, i.e., on the metrics $g$ and $g_0$, so that $d(\mathcal{F}(v), \mathcal{F}(w)) \leq C d(v,w)^{\alpha}$ \cite[Theorem 6.4.3]{fisherhass}.
-However, we are claiming the stronger statement that for the orbit equivalence in \cite{gromov3rmks}, there is a uniform choice of $C$ and $\alpha$ for all $(M, g)$ and $(N, g_0)$ with pinched sectional curvatures and injectivity radii bounded away from 0. \end{rem}
+However, we are claiming the stronger statement that for the orbit equivalence in \cite{gromov3rmks}, there is a uniform choice of $C$ and $\alpha$ for all $(M, g)$ and $(N, g_0)$ satisfying the hypotheses of the proposition. \end{rem}

+\begin{rem} In our context, assuming Hypothesis \ref{MLSassfinite}, the dependence of the constant $C$ on the diameters of $M$ and $N$ can be replaced with a dependence on the injectivity radius $i_M$.
+Indeed, by \cite[Section 0.3]{gromov1982volume}, the volume of $M$ is bounded above by a constant $V_0$ depending only on $n$, $\Gamma$, and $\lambda$.
+A standard argument then shows ${\rm diam}(M)$ is bounded above by some constant $D_0 = D_0(i_M, V_0, \Lambda)$.
+Finally, since, for negatively curved manifolds, the injectivity radius is half the length of the shortest closed geodesic \cite[p.178]{petersen}, we have $(1 - \eps) i_M \leq i_N \leq (1 + \eps)i_M$, which shows ${\rm diam}(N)$ is bounded above by a constant $D_0 = D_0(i_M, V_0, \Lambda)$. \end{rem}

 To prove Theorem \ref{mainthm}, we start with a covering of $T^1 M$ by $\delta$-rectangles (see Lemma \ref{coverr}).
 Let $\delta_0$ be as in Proposition \ref{holder}, then make $\delta_0$ smaller if necessary so that Lemma \ref{coverr} holds as well.
-This choice of $\delta_0$ depends only on $n, \lambda, \Lambda, i_M$.
+This choice of $\delta_0$ depends only on $n, \lambda, \Lambda$.
 Now fix $\delta \leq \delta_0$, together with a covering $T^1 M = \cup_{i = 1}^m R(v_i, \delta)$.
-By Lemma \ref{coverr}, we can take $m \leq C \delta^{2n+1}$.
+By Lemma \ref{coverr}, we can take $m \leq C / \delta^{2n+1}$.
 Since $\delta$ is now fixed, we use the notation $R_i$ for the rectangle $R(v_i, \delta)$ and $P_i$ for the transversal $P(v_i, \delta)$.